lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

 Research Interest
 ======
 My research interests are formal verification, automated reasoning, and computational logic.
-Specifically,

-**Formal verification.**
+In particular, **Formal verification.**
 I am generally interested in software/hardware formal verification.
 My current research applies automated reasoning techniques to verify safety properties of distributed protocols.
 In the past, I have worked on hardware model checking.
 **Automated reasoning.**
 I am also interested in developing high performance software for automated reasoning.
 I have worked on topics related to SAT/QBF solving.
 **Computational logic**
 Besides developing algorithms,
 I am also interested in proof systems and proof complexities so as to understand what makes an algorithm work well in practice despite the problem's complexity